 Roseville Reproduction Wall Pocket Detail

-This is a detailed view of the reproduction "Roseville" wall pocket shown in the prior slide.
+This is a detailed view of the reproduction "Roseville" wall pocket.
 Notice the sloppy painting on the red flowers and green accents shown here.
 A genuine Roseville piece will be more finely decorated.
-The glaze is also has more of a matte finish, which has a rougher feel in comparison to authentic Roseville pieces.
-View a genuine Roseville Clematis vase in the next slide.Continue to 6 of 9 below.
+The glaze also has more of a matte finish, which has a rougher feel in comparison to authentic Roseville pieces.

 Authentic Roseville Clematis Lidded Jar

 This beautiful Clematis vase by Roseville is the real deal.
-Notice the rich colors, slight shine to the glaze and the nicely detailed flowers and leaves.
-Examine the decor more closely in the next slide.Continue to 7 of 9 below.
+Observe the rich colors, slight shine to the glaze and the nicely detailed flowers and leaves.

-Notice how nicely the flowers are painted here in comparison to the flowers on the repro wall pocket shown previously.
-Since Roseville was hand-decorated, the quality of the painting varies due to the skill of the artist.
+Notice how nicely the flowers are painted here in comparison to the flowers on the reproduction wall pocket shown previously.
+Since Roseville was hand-decorated, the quality of the painting varies with the skill of the artist.
 However, it's safe to say that most all original Roseville pieces will outshine reproductions in terms of quality.

 Genuine Roseville Zephyr Lilly Pattern